antimof/UxPlay/README.md

 then try to fix accelerated hardware video decoding if you need it.
 See [Usage](#usage) for more run-time options.

-**Raspberry Pi**: For GStreamer-1.20 or earlier, see [patching instructions for GStreamer](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches).
+**Raspberry Pi**: GStreamer-1.18.4 or later required for hardware video decoding; for 1.20 or earlier, also see [patching instructions for GStreamer](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches).
 If "`uxplay`" by itself does not work, use "`uxplay -v4l2`" (or  use "``-rpi ``" as a synonym for "```-v4l2```") on your desktop X11 system, and optionally specify a videosink with "`-vs ..`";
-use "``uxplay -rpiwl``" as a synonym  for "`-v4l2 -vs waylandsink`" on a desktop system with Wayland (this applies to Ubuntu).
+use "``uxplay -rpiwl``" as a synonym  for "`-v4l2 -vs waylandsink`" on a desktop system with Wayland (this applies to recent  Ubuntu).
 On a system without X11 that uses framebuffer video (such as RPi OS Bullseye "Lite") use "`uxplay -rpifb`" as a synonym for "`uxplay -v4l2 -vs kmssink`".
 You can test UxPlay with software-only  video decoding using option `-avdec`.